 Explain intangible symbols.

 Sometimes, symbols are abstract with intangible symbols.
 The smell of pine, for example, often symbolizes winter or winter holidays.
 Bleach or chlorine symbolizes pool water and summer.
+Teaching symbolism involves talking about the abstract.

 Love is often symbolized by intangible items: hearts, pulse, a complete circle.